cqcallaw/openbsd-router/he.md

 ```

 ### Firewall Rules for Dynamic Endpoint Update
-The Tunnelbroker service will ping the new IP address to verify its availability before updating the tunnel endpoint, so it's also important to ensure pf allows these ping requests:
+The Tunnel Broker service will ping the new IP address to verify its availability before updating the tunnel endpoint, so it's also important to ensure pf allows these ping requests:

 ```
 pass in on egress proto icmp from 66.220.2.74